-In 2008, Minnesota voters passed a constitutional amendment,1 often referred to as the "Legacy Amendment," that increased the state's sales tax by 3/8ths of 1 percent for 25 years and dedicated the receipts to four separate funds (ends June 30, 2034).
+In 2008, Minnesota voters passed a constitutional amendment,1 often referred to as the "Legacy Amendment," that increased the state's sales tax by 3/8ths of 1 percent for 25 years and dedicated the receipts to four separate funds that are targeted to outdoor heritage, clean water, parks and trails, and arts and cultural heritage.
+The additional tax ends June 30, 2034.
 The amendment requires that the funds "supplement traditional sources of funding" and prohibits the funds from being used as a substitute.
 A 25-year plan for each of the four funds was required by the legislature in 2009, and the plans have been used in varying degrees to guide the use of the funds.